-We maintain a register of SEND students.
+We maintain a register of students with SEND.
 There are 2 categories: those students with an EHC plan and the remaining students who are listed under SEND Support.
-SEND support students are identified using Local Authority criteria and will have needs in one or more of the following areas: communication and interaction; cognition and learning; social, emotional and mental health; sensory and/or physical needs.
+SEND support students are identified using our graduated approach and will have needs in one or more of the following areas: communication and interaction; cognition and learning; social, emotional and mental health; sensory and/or physical needs.